Growing Your Business

 Strategy is your clear plan of action around achieving the vision of the business.
 The articulation of strategy is your business plan, which contains your operational strategies.
 Operational strategies describe how you will implement and execute what is required to achieve your objectives.

 Your business plan does not have to be complicated, but it does need to address some key elements.
 You can also use the business plan format to work your way through career transition and to design your career path.
-Because remember, this is business coaching, which includes you as a business.
+Remember, this is business coaching, which includes you as a business.

 - Developing an Ideal Client strategy;